MaZderMind/dvb-http-bridge/README.md

 I have a very lowlevel and old [VIA EPIA](http://de.wikipedia.org/wiki/EPIA) mainboard with a [PicoPSU](http://www.mini-box.com/s.nl/sc.8/category.13/.f) and a [P-ATA-Flash Module](http://de.transcend-info.com/Products/no-531).
 It was running for some Time as IPv6 Bridge here anyway and had a free PCI-Socket (yes, it's that old technology), so I added a [Technisat Skystar DVBS](http://www.amazon.de/Technisat-Skystar-DVBS-TV-Karte-Fernbedien-Set/dp/B0000E3IAF) card.
 I guess nowadays you would use a [BeagleBone Black](http://www.amazon.de/BeagleBone-Beagleboard-Black-Cortex-Speicher/dp/B00CO3MZCW) and a DVBS-USB adapter, although I can't find one at the moment.
 Anyway, as long as the DVBS-Adapter is recognized by your Linux-Kernel any device should work, because the application does not need any substantial amount of CPU powrer.

 # Process/Dataflow
 After copying [config.js.tpl](config.js.tpl) and starting [dvb-http-bridge.js](dvb-http-bridge.js) with node, the Application serves a list of Channel-Icons via HTTP, usually on port 5885.
-Which channels are diaplayed is configured by [public/favs.json](public/favs.json).
+Which channels are displayed is configured by [public/favs.json](public/favs.json).
 Also there is a Script [public/images/channels/fetch.sh](public/images/channels/fetch.sh) which downloads the Channel-Logos from [www.lyngsat-logo.com](http://www.lyngsat-logo.com/).

 It also exposes some API-Calls like http://fluxbox:5885/channels.